Vicki Fowler: Departure (2004)

 In August 2004, the BBC announced that Johnson had decided to quit her role as Vicki.
 She commented, "I've had a really good two years, enjoyed all the experiences but it's time to move on".
 Johnson filmed her final scenes in October and her departure coincided with that of Vicki's half-sister, Sharon (Letitia Dean).
 Vicki departed on the Christmas Day episode of 2004.
 12.3 million viewers watched the episodes that involved the Watts family's disbandment.
 Media reports claimed that there were plans to bring Vicki back the following year, played by a new actress; this proved to be false.
 Her character was notably absent at the funerals of Vicki's father Den in September 2005, her brother Dennis in January 2006, and her grandmother Pauline in January 2007.

 Following her departure from EastEnders, Johnson was more candid in her reasons for leaving: "I've had a great time but it got to the point where I was sat in bed at night thinking: 'Tomorrow will my character be crying, getting drunk or having an argument?'.
 It soon became physically exhausting and draining [...]
 I don't think the producers were very happy when I said I wanted to leave.
 I was still very new and they had just set up the new Watts dynasty but no-one could have made me change my mind.
 When I said to the producers I wanted to go they told me they might have to recast Vicki.
 I don't mind.
 Life goes on and EastEnders goes on.
 I wouldn't want to go back at the moment – but never say never."

+Recast and return (2025)

+In February 2025, following the show's 40th anniversary celebrations in which the character's uncle Martin Fowler (James Bye) was killed off, it was announced that Vicki would return to the soap after 21 years, with the role being recast to Alice Haig.
+Upon being cast in the role, Haig said "I am so excited.
+I have always watched the show, and I was born in February 1985, so I'm the same age as EastEnders!
+It’s so cool to be playing a character like Vicki - we think we know her, but a lot has changed.
+I can’t wait for all the Albert Square drama ahead." [sic].
+The character was set to return alongside a new family, including Vicki's boyfriend Ross Marshall (Alex Walkinshaw) and his son Joel (Max Murray).
+It was also reported that Johnson was originally invited back to reprise the character but rejected the role, wishing Haig the best.